-WPKN White Rose Political Calendar – March 3, 2014
+WPKN White Rose Political Calendar – September 9, 2019

 Welcome to this week’s edition of the White Rose Political Calendar.
 The calendar takes its name from the White Rose, a resistance group in Nazi Germany that worked to educate and organize opposition to the horrifying agenda of the Third Reich.
 In the spirit of the White Rose, WPKN offers its weekly Political Calendar in order to give voice to the struggles for political, social, economic and environmental justice.
-Here are some of the listings for the week of March 3, 2014.
+Here are some of the listings for the week of September 9, 2019.

-To list your group’s local, regional or national events, send announcements, one week in advance when possible, to the White Rose Political Calendar, at firstname.lastname@example.org.
+To list your group’s local, regional or national events, send announcements, one week in advance when possible, to the White Rose Political Calendar, to firstname.lastname@example.org.
 This week’s calendar was produced by Valerie and Rod Richardson.